HPC Interconnect

 “High Data Rate” 100 = 100 GBit/s.

-The internal IB topology of this stage 2 is 1:1 non-blocking: any given (group of) compute nodes can communicate completely unharmed by any other (group of) compute node's network usage.
-In other words, nowhere in the IB network of LB2A2 is the number of interconnect links lower than “one per compute node”.
+The internal IB topology of this cluster stage (“island”) is 1:1 non-blocking: any given (group of) compute nodes can communicate completely unharmed by any other (group of) compute node's network usage.

-The internal IB topology of this cluster stage 1 is 1:1 non-blocking: any given (group of) compute nodes can communicate completely unharmed by any other (group of) compute node's network usage.
-In other words, nowhere in the IB network of LB2A1 is the number of interconnect links lower than “one per compute node”.
+In other words, nowhere in the IB network of this stage is the number of interconnect links less than “one per compute node”.